-IX.
-Course Accommodations: Students with disabilities, including chronic illnesses, learning disabilities, and psychiatric disabilities are encouraged to discuss with me appropriate accommodations that might be helpful.
-Please do this EARLY in the course.
-This conversation will help to establish how your accommodations will be implemented in this course and what role Student Accessibility Services (SAS) or its Testing Center may play in assisting.
-In order for accommodations to be authorized, students are required to register with SAS (Getting Started with SAS webpage; student.accessibility.services@dartmouth.edu; 603-646-9900) and to request an accommodation email be sent to me in advance of the need for an accommodation.
+(https://students.dartmouth.edu/studentaccessibility/students/where-start; 603-646-9900) and request an accommodation email be sent to me in advance of the need for an accommodation.
 If students have questions about whether they are eligible for accommodations, they should contact the SAS office.
 All inquiries and discussions will remain confidential.
 It is very important that we then continue to communicate over the term to assure that your needs are being met.
 Receiving accommodations does NOT relieve you of the responsibility of communicating with me about any deviations from course requirements BEFORE the fact.
-We will then work together with SAS if accommodations need to be modified based on the learning environment.
-Again, any requested deviation from course deadlines MUST be sought in advance of deadline dates irrespective of the authorized accommodations.